USA Customs Clearance Logo White

 • Which party is responsible for paying import duties and fees

 In the case of damage or loss of goods in an international shipment, these terms come into play.
-The terms that are agreed upon will determine who is responsible for covering the cost for the loss or damage of the goods.
+The terms that are agreed upon will determine who is responsible for covering the cost for the loss or damage to the goods.
 This coverage can come from direct reimbursement from either the buyer, seller, or cargo insurance provided by one of the parties.

 Want to learn more about how to use Incoterms?
 Read our article to find out.